Anxarden/brave-debloater/docs/policies.md

 # Brave Registry Policies Explained

+This document explains each policy used in the `brave-debloater.reg` file.

 | Policy | Values | Description |
 |--------|--------|-------------|
 | BraveAIChatEnabled | 0 = Disabled, 1 = Enabled | Controls Brave AI Chat |